September 22, 2020

 Many health professionals view addiction as being "the disease of isolation."
 Because of the enforcement of social distancing across the country, COVID-19 could be a contender for that title.

-Data shows the preventative measures—likewearing masks and maintaining a distance of six feet others (social distancing) can minimize the spread of the virus.
-However, those cautious measures for protection have also proven to be a means of encouraging more social isolationthan what is already experienced by those with addiction and substance use disorder (SUD).
+Data shows that preventative measures—like wearing masks and maintaining a distance of six feet (social distancing) can minimize the spread of the virus.
+However, those conservative measures for protection have also proven to be a means of encouraging more social isolation than what is already experienced by those with alcohol and substance use disorder (SUD).

-During this stressful time of isolation and COVID-19, you might want to try some of these constructive activities:
+During a stressful time of social isolation and COVID-19, you might want to try some of these constructive activities:

-Distractions alone may not be enough for many people with addiction issues.
-Many people may need professional help from a rehabilitation center.
-As a rule of thumb, the sign of a decent rehab center is whether they focus on all areas and aspects of your addiction, which highly trained professionals do by using a holistic approach to treatment.
-In this way, you'll have the care and support necessary for inpatient recovery and a plan for your return to society after drug detox.
+The nation is in a mental health crisis because of the coronavirus pandemic, and distractions alone may not be enough for many people recovering from substance use.
+Many people may need support groups or a mental health care provider from an alcohol and drug treatment center.
+As a rule of thumb, a decent rehab center is whether they focus on all areas and aspects of your addiction and which highly trained professionals use a holistic approach to treatment.
+This way, you'll have the care and support necessary for inpatient recovery and a plan for your return to society after drug detox.

 Discover Wish Recovery.
 We are a luxury rehabilitation facility that believes in a holistic approach to recovery.
-We offer a wide variety of treatment modalities that we personalize for you—no matter if you need help getting back on track after a relapse or seeking treatment for the first time.
-Contact us today online or by phone (844.222.8808) to receive a free, confidential consultation.
+We offer a wide variety of treatment modalities that we personalize for you—whether you need help getting back on track after a relapse or seeking treatment for the first time.
+Contact us online or by phone (844.222.8808) to receive a free, confidential consultation.

 Get a free, confidential consultation